pryv/dev-pryv.io-opener/overrides/README.md

 [setup the environment](#native)

-1. Edit `http:ssl` part in `config.yml` file to point to your certificates an key files.
+1. Edit `http:ssl` part in `./configs/default.yml` file to point to your certificates an key files.
-2. Update `dnsLess:publicUrl` in `config.yml` to match
+2. Update `dnsLess:publicUrl` in `./configs/default.yml` to match
 3. Run `npm run pryv` to start the API

 ### Config

-For the native installation, edit `config.yml`, otherwise `docker/local/dockerized-config.yml`:
+For the native installation, edit `./configs/default.yml`

 ```yaml
 dnsLess: